-Once a concern is submitted, the EO staff will review the report and will assign an EO staff member to contact the reporting party.
-If the report relates to or identifies actual or possible prohibited conduct under the University's Title IX Policy and Procedures, EO will forward that report to the university’s Title IX Coordinator for the appropriate follow up consistent with the Title IX Policy and Procedures.
+Once a concern is submitted, the EOA staff will review the report and will assign an EOA staff member to contact the reporting party.
+If the report relates to or identifies actual or possible prohibited conduct under the University's Title IX Policy and Procedures, EOA will forward that report to the university’s Title IX Coordinator for the appropriate follow up consistent with the Title IX Policy and Procedures.
+Additional information on what happens when an incident is reported can be found in this flowchart (pdf, html, or Word doc).
 Should a party seek to contact the Title IX Coordinator directly, please direct such inquiry to:

 Amherst, Massachusetts 01003

 Please be aware that submitting a concern does not mean a complaint has been filed.
 In order to determine whether a complaint will be initiated, you will need to contact the EOA office for an intake meeting where you will be able to discuss your concerns and the options available to you more in depth.

 Please do not use this format in an emergency situation!
 If this is an emergency, please call 9-1-1 from a landline.
 The UMass Police Department can be reached at (413) 545-2121 for non-emergencies.
 The Center for Women and Community has a 24 hour assault hot line at (413) 545-0800 and toll free (888) 337-0800.
 Additionally, reporting a concern does not constitute filing an official police report, you must contact the UMPD directly.